Irish Castles for Sale in Ireland

 A single tower stands 22 meters tall on a slowly rising hill surrounded by a loyal gathering of three rustic Tudor cottages.
 The tower is in good company.
 To the south lie the Galtee Mountains, and to the north, the Silvermine Mountains spread with wild abandon.
 The biggest and most picturesque ruined Abbey in Ireland, Athassel Priory of 1200, is only 5 km away, and two additional historic castles and a tower are in close proximity.
 Also nearby is the Rock of Cashel, where the Kings of Munster ruled during the 4th century.

 The Grantstown Castle has a cozy, rustic feel, as well as all the strategic essentials, including a tight, winding staircase for hand-to-hand combat (or carrying your tea and cookies from the kitchen to the study), a "murder hole" over the entryway for dropping hot oil on intruders as they come through the door (or for sprinkling petals!), and a few arrow slits that open on an informative view of the surrounding countryside.
-Several of the windows even have stained glass!
+Several of the windows even have a stained glass!

 The ground floor is divided into two rooms.
 The eastern room has a lovely terra cotta Spanish tile floor and access to the electrical mains and water system.
 The western room would work well for a bedroom or kitchen, with two lovely arches that add a regal touch.
 The great hall has been remodeled as a minstrel's gallery, with imported German oak.
 A large stone fireplace exudes warmth and hospitality.
 It spans five floors, with 3,300 square feet of living space.
 Scroll down for pictures of the rustic luxury of one of the bedrooms, the bathroom, and the inside of the hobby room.